jakemcc/jakemccrary.com/source/about.markdown

 sharing: false
 ---

+I'm an experienced software developer.
+I enjoy coming up with simple solutions to seemingly complex problems.
+I'm a reliable team lead that can be depended on to understand business requirements, make technology choices, and make teams better through mentoring and providing a place for team members to grow.

-I write code.
-I currently work at [Outpace](http://outpace.com) trying to change the way business applications are delivered to the enterprise.
+I currently work at [Outpace](http://outpace.com) leading development of marketing tools.

 Previously I worked at [DRW Trading](http://drw.com).
 At DRW I spent my time writing research tools, trading systems (latency sensitive and non-latency sensitive), and more.

-I enjoy coming up with simple solutions to seemingly complex problems.
-I've found that pair programming and test driven development helps deliver high quality software.
+I've worked on a range of problems using a variety of technologies and methodologies.
+I've found testing to be critical to delivering quality software.

-I've written code in a decent number of languages including Clojure, Java, C#, C++, C, Q, Perl, Python, Ruby, JavaScript, ClojureScript, Haskell, Emacs Lisp, Scala, VBA, and probably some others I'm not remembering.
-So far I've been happiest when coding in a Lisp though I need to explore some more languages with a good type system (looking at you Haskell, I need to write more of you).
+I've worked professionally in more languages than I can remember.
+Since 2014 most my development has been in Clojure and ClojureScript.
+Prior to that I worked in Java, C#, C++, C, Q, Perl, Python, Ruby, JavaScript, Clojure, ClojureScript, Haskell, Emacs Lisp, Scala and VBA.
+I've found writing in a functional style leads to easier to reason about code.

 When not coding I try to be active, mostly focusing on rock climbing and sailing.
 I've hiked to the top of [Mount Kilimanjaro](/kili.html) and have sailed multiple times in the
 [Chicago to Mackinac](http://en.wikipedia.org/wiki/Chicago_to_Mackinac_Boat_Race)
 race.
-In the 2013 race the boat I crewed on placed second in our fleet.
+In the 2013 and 2015 race the boat I crewed on, Talisman, placed second in our fleet.

 The best way to contact me is through [email](mailto:jake@jakemccrary.com).
 I can also be found on